Roofing dumpster rental in Erie

 Asphalt Shingle Weight and Tonnage Planning

-Roofers know three-tab averages 250 pounds per square while architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment is added.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment is added.
 How does that translate to a 10-yard dumpster?
-A hooklift truck caps the weight limit for a single route, so shingles stay inside the haul-out envelope without risking an overage on the can.
+The hooklift truck routes smaller jobs like a half-square tear-off without breaking the weight limit on a single can.

 Driveway Placement for Roofing Crew Workflow